BrandonScoggins44/chat-app/README.md

 <p>https://google.com/maps</p>
 <p>Google maps is used to allow users to share their locations if they choose.
 The user's latitude and longitude are accessed from their browser, and a link is created to
 a Google map pin of their location.</p>

+## Development server

+Run `npm dev` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.